 Five Things to Know About Your Interviewer

 Five things to know about your interviewer: During the interview you have a lot to think about.
-What people don't realize is that they should know some things related to the person interviewing them.
+What people don't realize is that they should know some things about the person interviewing them.
 Learning about them may take some of the pressure off and lessen the feelings of anticipation.

-Know Your InterviewerIt can take some of the guesswork out of the interviewing process when you understand what the recruiter is thinking about and looking for in an employee.
-Statistically it is known that employers have already made up their mind about whether or not they will hire someone within the first five minutes of an interview.
-With the average interview lasting 30-40 minutes, it is helpful to pick up on some of the cues that the recruiter is sending during your meeting.
+Know Your InterviewerIt can take some of the guesswork out of the interview process when you understand what the recruiter is thinking about and looking for in an employee.
+Statistically it is known that employers have already made up their mind about hiring someone within the first five minutes of an interview.
+With the average interview lasting 30-40 minutes, it is helpful to pick up on the cues that the recruiter is sending during your meeting.

 Career Help Library >

 What Do You Need Know About Your Interviewer?

 - They want to build the best team

 People are sometimes intimidated during interviews because they feel as though they are being constantly drilled with questions.
 What you need to realize is that the employer is making sure that you are the best fit for the job.
 Especially in positions where you would be part of a team, it is important that you are able to handle the interview appropriately and acclimate to the workplace quickly.

 Aside from picking the best candidate that will fit into the workplace, this person must be the best one to handle the job's responsibilities.
 Hiring the wrong person is extremely costly and has very negative effects on the company economically.
 The person meeting with you does not want to be the one responsible for that mistake, so they may be hesitant if you don't seem like the perfect fit.

 - They look for certain characteristics that turn them off